xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

+ * Apr.
+3, 2023
+   * Complete Activity 2.7.4 and let me know if you wawnt to present.
+   * Start Week 11 Assignment in WileyPLUS.

  * Mar.
 24, 2023
    * Complete Week 10 Assignment in WileyPLUS.
    * Complete Preview Activity 2.7.1 before our next meeting.